carlnewton/m3/README.md

-# Canvas Project Template
+# m3

-A simple template for fullscreen canvas projects.
+A Match 3 style game made on HTML Canvas.

 ## Development